Fiber Optics Technicians

 Work Environment

 Fiber optics technicians who work as assemblers spend most of their time sitting at a bench.
-Technicians who work as installers usually work out in the field installing fiber beneath the ground.
+Technicians who work as installers usually work in the field installing fiber beneath the ground.
 There is little physical exertion required because machinery is used to dig the trenches.
-Fiber optics technicians spend part of their time outside repairing fiber, and part of their time in a van prepa...
+Fiber optics technicians spend part of their time outside repairing fiber, and part of their time in a van preparing...

 Outlook